samparkewolfe/Sound_Control/README.md

 * Add Volume Slider.

 #### Midi Note Generator
-* Give functionality for legato and staccato.
-(Done)
-	* Give these as radio buttons legato/staccato/infinite.
-(Done)
 * Give an “off” function to the infinite setting.
 (This would be fixed with a poly mode)
 * Maybe expand into an arpeggiator?
 * Enable a plug-in keyboard.
 * New Instrument extension: polyphonic interface.
 	* This enables chords.

 ## New Samples
+* Making our own from the stem tracks.
 * Rock samples.
 * Make some ourselves on garage band.
     * Acoustic Orchestral instruments.